Early 2020: BCC have installed some new wildlife fencing at some wildlife kill hotspots.

 This is another particularly lethal spot for wildlife, despite its location in the back streets of McDowall.

 A large wildlife warning sign has been moved to a better place on the other side of the street.

-The wildlife are happily and successfully using a nearby safe corridor, but are still getting killed when trying to cross Costner Place.
-Night vision was recently provided to BCC to assist in understanding wildlife movements.
+The wildlife are happily and successfully using a nearby safe corridor, but can still get killed when trying to cross Costner Place.

 BCC recently installed some "deflector" fencing and it seems to have improved things.

 If this doesn't help, full fencing with a one-way wildlife gate, as used in other parts of Australia, and the world, might be effective in allowing stray wildlife back into Chermside Hills Reserve, but not out onto the road at this deadly location.
 Moreton Bay Council have installed one-way devices to allow stray koalas off Kremzow road, but not onto it.